lorenzosmusic/slippery-friction/README.md

 This is a song recorded by the open-source commons band [Lorenzo's Music](https://www.lorenzosmusic.com/?utm_source=github&utm_medium=bandlink&utm_campaign=slipperyfrictionreadme) using only open-source tools and software.

-We decided to create an experimental recording method.
-We thought of a way to use **GitHub for music** to record remotely with the recording software **Ardour and Ubuntu Studio**.
+We decided to create an experimental recording method using **GitHub for music** to record remotely.
+We do this with the recording software **Ardour** and the **Ubuntu Studio OS**.
 This is another song from that experiment.

 # The GitHub for music Concept
-Since **Ardour** is all controlled by a main code file and distributes the used tracks to folders from that file that it could be version controlled by GitHub.
+Since **Ardour** is all controlled by a main code file and distributes the information and audio tracks to folders from that main file we realized that it could be version controlled with GitHub.

 The band could share our sessions and create branches for each new idea track or idea using the the full Ardour sessions with audio and all!

-Here is the [final recording from this experiment on YouTube](https://youtu.be/P3qRj8uPYzc) [![Lorenzo's Music - Slippery friction - audio](https://img.youtube.com/vi/P3qRj8uPYzc/0.jpg)](https://youtu.be/P3qRj8uPYzc)
+Here is the [final recording from this experiment on YouTube](https://youtu.be/P3qRj8uPYzc)

+[![Lorenzo's Music - Slippery friction - audio](https://img.youtube.com/vi/P3qRj8uPYzc/0.jpg)](https://youtu.be/P3qRj8uPYzc)

-You can also **download this song from our website** [https://www.lorenzosmusic.com/2023/09/slippery-friction-by-lorenzos-music.html](https://www.lorenzosmusic.com/2023/09/slippery-friction-by-lorenzos-music.html?utm_source=github&utm_medium=slipperyfrictionsonglink&utm_campaign=slipperyfrictionreadme)
+You can also **download the finished song Slippery friction from our website** [https://www.lorenzosmusic.com/2023/09/slippery-friction-by-lorenzos-music.html](https://www.lorenzosmusic.com/2023/09/slippery-friction-by-lorenzos-music.html?utm_source=github&utm_medium=slipperyfrictionsonglink&utm_campaign=slipperyfrictionreadme)

-We use Github for the working Ardour files of our songs to collaborate, make changes and record our parts outside of the studio.
+We use Github for the working Ardour files of our songs to collaborate, make changes and record our parts outside of the studioand to backup the sessions.

-View the description of the original idea for this **Github for music** on the Ubuntu YouTube Channel [Using Ubuntu Studio, Ardour, and GitHub for music collaboration](https://youtu.be/gB7AsFbtJic?si=QWUdkPWiO-VU_yAF&t=30)
+Tom Ray of Lorenzo's Music explains **Github for music** on the Ubuntu YouTube Channel [Using Ubuntu Studio, Ardour, and GitHub for music collaboration](https://youtu.be/gB7AsFbtJic?si=QWUdkPWiO-VU_yAF&t=30)

 We use the free and open source [Linux](https://www.linux.org/) based operating system [Ubuntu Studio](https://ubuntustudio.org/).
 The Ubuntu studio OS has programs and plug-ins for this project preinstalled and ready to use.

 The song is recorded with [Ardour](https://ardour.org/) an open-source digital audio workstation.

-Most of the effects used come from the open-source audio effects software projects [Calf Studio Gear](https://calf-studio-gear.org/) or [Guitarix virtual guitar amplifier plugins](https://guitarix.org/).
+Most of the effects used come from the open-source audio effects software projects [Calf Studio Gear](https://calf-studio-gear.org/) or [Guitarix virtual guitar amplifier plugins](https://guitarix.org/) and other effects included with the Ubuntu Studio operating system.

 # Using this session
-You will need to clone this repository to use it.
-Downloading it as a zip file will not work.
+You will need to clone this repository to use it. **Downloading it as a zip file will NOT work.**

 ## Requirements
 * **Ardour DAW** [https://ardour.org](https://ardour.org/) Recording Software that is used for these file so you will need to install this!
 * **Git LFS** [https://git-lfs.github.com](https://git-lfs.github.com/).
 This needs to be installed to access the large .wav files of the recording on Github or else there won't be any music to hear in the recording :)

-## Not required but needed
+## Not required but needed to recreate original session

+**"What if I don't use Ubuntu Studio?"**

+It is possible to just run Ardour on whatever system you use.
+You will be able to listen and edit the session but it will sound different because effects and plugins built into Ubuntu Studio will be missing.

+If you would like to try and install them - here are some of the main ones used.

 **Effects**

 These should be installed to recreate the actual version of the song we made, but the recording is still able to work without them, it will just sound different without these effects.